-2013 2013 2013 2012 2012 2012

-Weighted Weighted

-To pay US\$ To receive average To pay To receive average
+2013 To pay US\$ US\$m 2013 To receive A\$m 2013 Weighted average exchange rate 2012 To pay US\$m 2012 To receive A\$m 2012 Weighted average exchange rate 1 year or less - 2.3

-US\$m A\$m exchange rate US\$m A\$m exchange rate

-1 year or less - - - - 2.3 -

 Credit risk is the risk of loss to the Group in the event of non-performance by the Group's financial instrument counterparties.
 Credit risk arises from cash and cash equivalents, loans and receivables, and derivative financial instruments.
 The Group has exposure to credit risk on all financial assets.